Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_web_map/docs_user_web_map_tutorial_filters.rst

 To clear all selected filters and reset the ‘Filters’ window back to default, click the ‘Clear Filters’ button.
 This action cannot be undone.

-Once data is filtered, you can download the results by clicking on the ‘Download Data’ button, which will open the ‘Download Data’ window (see topic :ref:`‘Downloading Data’ <downloading>` for more details).
+Once data is filtered, you can download the results by clicking on the ‘Download Data’ button, which will open the ‘Download Data’ window (see topic :ref:`Downloading Data <downloading>` for more details).